juancarlosjr97/university-peer-evaluation-automation/README.md

 The data collected is saved on spreadsheets created using the web app by the student, and those spreadsheet are saved automatically on a Google Drive folder.

-If a student has already created a spreadsheet for peer-evaluation, it cannot access the spreadsheet.
-It will have to request the spreadsheet URL to the project owner.
+If a student has already created a spreadsheet for peer-evaluation, only has to request the peer evaluation form again and an email will be sent to the email account.

+## Using old versions

+### Check your version

+In order to check your version, visit the `version.gs` on your app script project.

+If you version is the same as the current version specified on the top of the documentation, you can continue reading.
+Otherwise, click on `tags` to see the previous versions

+<p>&nbsp;</p>

+> _If you cannot find a `version.gs` it means you are using a version older than 1.1.0 and you can use the tag 1.0.1 as reference for your project._

+<p>&nbsp;</p>

 ## Setup